ercanduman/ExercisesForDevelopers/README.md

 A package created called EFD (Exercises For Developers) and a procedure/function created for each challenge based on requirements.

-You can find the referance book [here](https://books.google.com.tr/books?id=2A5QDwAAQBAJ)
+You can find the reference book [here](https://books.google.com.tr/books?id=2A5QDwAAQBAJ)

 Another PLSQL [project](https://github.com/ercanduman/Calculator_with_SOAP_webservices)